Topos-Theoretic Approaches to Quantum Theory: Topos Quantum Kinematics (Semantics)

-Instead, the contravariant approach uses the ordinary Birkhoff-Von Neumann quantum propositions\footnote{Recall that these in turn were constructed from an observable $a\in\A_{sa}$ and a Borel subset $\Delta\subset\R$}, but embedded in $\mathrm{Sub}_{cl}(\uli\Sigma)$, as in theorem \ref{thm:propemb}.
-The realisation as observables as maps $\uli\Sigma\ra{}\uli \R^\leftrightarrow)$ therefore mostly serves to emphasise the role of $\uli\Sigma$ a quantum analogue of the classical phase space.
-A second reason for us to present it here is because it originally inspired the covariant approach, where one does construct quantum propositions like one does in classical mechanics, as inverse images.\\ \\ The first thing that has to be done is extend the definition of the outer and inner daseinisation from projections to all observables.
+Instead, the contravariant approach uses the ordinary Birkhoff-von Neumann quantum propositions\footnote{Recall that these, in turn, were constructed from an observable $a\in\A_{sa}$ and a Borel subset $\Delta\subset\R$}, but embedded in $\mathrm{Sub}_{cl}(\uli\Sigma)$, as in theorem \ref{thm:propemb}.
+The realisation of observables as maps $\uli\Sigma\ra{}\uli \R^\leftrightarrow$ therefore mostly serves to emphasise the role of $\uli\Sigma$ as a quantum analogue of the classical phase space.
+A second reason for presenting it here is that it originally inspired the covariant approach, where one constructs quantum propositions as in classical mechanics, as inverse images.\\ \\ The first task is to extend the definition of the outer and inner daseinisation from projections to all observables.
 This is done by extending the order on $\Pi(\A)$ to the so-called \emph{spectral order} $\leq_s$ on $\A_{sa}$.
 Let $a,a'\in\A_{sa}$ and let $(e_\lambda\in\Pi(\A))_{\lambda\in\R}$ and $(e_\lambda'\in\Pi(\A))_{\lambda\in\R}$ be their respective resolutions.
-Then we say that $a\leq_s a'$ if and only if $e_\lambda\leq e_\lambda'$ for all $\lambda\in\R$.
-This order turns the self-adjoint elements into a conditionally complete lattice\footnote{i.e. every set of elements bounded that has an upper bound also has a join and every set of elements that has a lower bound has a meet.}. \cite{olssel} Note that this is not the usual order on $\A_{sa}$.
-Then, for $a\in\A_{sa}$ and $A\in\V(\A)$, we define the definitions of outer and inner daseinisations,
+Then we say that $a\leq_s a'$ if and only if $e_\lambda\geq e_\lambda'$ for all $\lambda\in\R$.
+This order turns the self-adjoint elements into a conditionally complete lattice\footnote{i.e. every set of elements that has an upper bound also has a join and every set of elements that has a lower bound has a meet.} \cite{olssel}.
+Note that this is not the usual order on $\A_{sa}$.
+Then, for $a\in\A_{sa}$ and $A\in\V(\A)$, we define the outer and inner daseinisations,

-Effectively, what we are doing is replacing the projections in the spectral resolution of $a$ by their daseinisation as a projection.
+Effectively, we replace the projections in the spectral resolution of $a$ by their daseinisations.